 To improve the user experience, ensure that you create a website that is accessible and easy to use by each one of your target audiences.
 This calls for you to observe user behavior and what sways their decisions to minimize bounce rate.

 It only takes a couple of seconds for a user to make up their mind whether they like a website or not.
 In most cases, a simple glance at the visible section of the website without scrolling will differ from one device to the other.

 Ideally, the section should describe what your website is offering in the least amount of words possible and a visible call to action.
 You ought to make the CTA clear and honest.
 Most brands mislead the visitors and this creates a poor user experience leading to poor engagement and low conversions.

 Improve Website Loading Speed

-Fortunately, there are various tools that you can use to optimise the loading speed of every page.
-Statistics show that with every second of delay, you lose approximately 7% of sales, a 16% decrease in customer satisfaction and 11% fewer page views.
+Fortunately, there are various tools that you can use to optimize the loading speed of every page.
+Statistics show that with every second of delay, you lose approximately 7% of sales, a 16% decrease in customer satisfaction, and 11% fewer page views.

-Here are several ways that you can optimise your page loading speed:
+Here are several ways that you can optimize your page loading speed: